simonqhughes/mevo_mv/docs/ARM_MBED/SW/HLD/ARM_MBED_SW_HLD_0001/ARM_MBED_SW_HLD_CFStore.md

 ```

-**Figure 0.
+**Figure 1.
 CFSTORE Storage Software Stack.**

-The above figure is used to help understand the design described in this document
+The above figure illustrates the various software components in teh CFSTORE storage stack.

 - (1) Storage Driver.
-This entity is the implementation of the NV storage device driver.
+This is the implementation of the NV storage device driver.
 - (2) Platform OS Storage Driver Wrapper.
-This entity encapsulates the Storage Driver for integration within a Platform OS.
+This encapsulates the Storage Driver for integration within a Platform OS.
 - (3) Storage Driver API (CMSIS Storage Driver Interface).
-This entity is the portable storage driver API equating to the CMSIS Storage Driver Interface agreed with Kiel.
+This is the portable storage driver API equating to the CMSIS Storage Driver Interface agreed with Kiel.
 - (4) Platform OS Storage API.
-This entity is the Platform OS storage driver API.
+This is the Platform OS storage driver API (optionally present).
 - (5) Flash Journal (FJ).
-This entity is the Flash Journal implementation.
+This is the Flash Journal implementation which provides an abstraction from the underlying flash geometry, and the requirement to erase a sector prior to programming with new data.
 - (6) Platform OS Flash Journal Wrapper.
-This entity is the platform OS Flash Journal wrapper implementation.
+This is the platform OS Flash Journal wrapper implementation (optionally present).
 - (7) Storage Volume Manager.
-This entity is the storage volume manager which creates virtual partitions from a physical storage device so higher layer entities can share the device.
+This is the storage volume manager which creates virtual partitions from a physical storage device so higher layer entities can share the device.
 - (8) Platform OS Storage Volume Manager Wrapper.
-This entity is the platform OS encapsulation of the storage volume manager.
+This is the platform OS encapsulation of the storage volume manager (optionally present).
 - (9) Storage Volume Manager API(Storage_VM.h).
-This entity is the portable API for the Storage Volume Manager.
+This is the portable API for the Storage Volume Manager.
 - (10) Flash Journal (Flash_Journal.h) API.
-This entity is the portable API for the Flash Journal.
+This is the portable API for the Flash Journal.
 - (11) Platform OS Storage Volume Manager/Flash Journal Wrapper API.
-This entity is the platform OS encapsulation of the storage volume manager and flash journal APIs.
+This is the platform OS encapsulation of the storage volume manager and flash journal APIs (optionally present).
 - (12) Configuration Store.
-This entity is the implementation in C of the configuration store.
+This is the implementation in C of the configuration store.
 - (13) CFSTORE CMSIS C-HAL Interface.
-This entity is the portable CFSTORE interface (CMSIS aligned C-HAL).
+This is the portable CFSTORE interface (CMSIS aligned C-HAL).
 - (14) Configuration Store (CFSTORE) Mux/Demux.
 This entity multiplexes/demultiplexes the calls from multiple overlying CFSTORE clients to the single user context of the underlying CMSIS layer.
 - (15) CFSTORE C-HAL2 Mux/Demux Interface.
-This entity is the portable API to the CFSTORE Mux/Demux.
+This is the portable API to the CFSTORE Mux/Demux.
 - (16) Security Layer (uvisor).
-This entity is used to provide security for lower layers of the software stack.
+This is used to provide security for lower layers of the software stack (secure box/context).
 - (17) Platform-OS CFSTORE Wrapper.
-This entity provides the CFSTORE integration with the Platform OS.
+This entity provides the CFSTORE integration with the Platform OS (optionally present).
 - (18) CFSTORE C-HAL3 Interface.
-This entity is the portable interface to the secure CFSTORE.
+This is the portable interface to the secure CFSTORE.
 It is thought to be synonymous with the Portable Abstraction Layer (PAL)
 - (19) OS CFSTORE API.
-This is the platform OS encapsulation of CFSTORE.
+This is the platform OS encapsulation of CFSTORE (optionally present).
 - (20) mbed Cloud Client.
 This entity is the integration of the provisioning client, mbed client and the update service, for example.

-## <a name="kvs-are-stored-using-modified-flash-journal"></a> KVs are stored Using Modified Flash Journal
+## <a name="kvs-are-stored-using-modified-flash-journal"></a> KVs Are Stored Using A Modified Flash Journal

 ![alt text](pics/ARM_MBED_SW_HLD_0001_cfstore_lld_fig1.jpg "unseen title text")
-**Figure 1.
+**Figure 2.
 Flash Journal (modified) is used to support slots of different types and sizes.**

 - The design uses a new Flash Journal algorithm (strategy) (see the above figure):
     - KVs are stored as TLVs (similar to a linked list structure) within a slot.